-HRI's discount has narrowed over recent weeks, which suggests demand for HRI's strategy.
-While HRI has generated positive NAV returns over the last month, we think that the narrowing of HRI's discount is possibly a reflection of investors' confidence in the future of HRI, rather than a reflection of short-term performance.
-As we have outlined throughout this note, there is a possible disconnect between the earnings performance of HRI's investments, and their share prices.
-Similarly, if HRI's own share price has been depressed by the current outlook, it too could rerate if sentiment towards the sector improves.
-It seems reasonable that should the macro-economic issues that drove the risk-off environment subside, there may be further potential for HRI's discount to narrow further, with shifts in such factors potentially key drivers of HRI's near term discount movements.
+The rapid narrowing of HRI's discount over recent months is encouraging, as it is a clear sign of confidence in the strategy.
+While HRI has generated positive NAV returns over the last month, we believe that the narrowing of HRI's discount is more likely a reflection of investors' confidence in the future of HRI, rather than a reflection of short-term performance.
+As we have outlined throughout this note, there is a clear disconnect between the earnings of HRI's investments, and their share prices.
+It stands to reason that for the same reason that HIML believes its own investments are oversold, and will, over the longer term, see their share prices re-rate to reflect their fundamental strengths, HRI's share price should also eventually re-rate the reflect the potential of its underlying holdings.
+If investors believe that the current macro-economic issues that drove the risk-off environment are likely to subside, there may be further potential for HRI's discount to narrow further, as such factors are likely to be the primary driver of HRI's near term discount movements.